Does Eating Breakfast Boost Your Metabolism? What Research Shows

 • "Breakfast eaters are thinner than breakfast skippers"

 These claims sound plausible.
 After fasting all night, wouldn't your body need food to "wake up" your metabolism?
-As it turns out, that's not how metabolism works.
+That's not how metabolism works.

 The Origin: Marketing, Not Science